chandra-pasillas/BrownMS/README.md

 # night2day
 to do list
-turn form one time stamp in one folder to use 1 folder many timestamps
+turn from one time stamp in one folder to use 1 folder many timestamps

 # Get started- updated for NATE thesis process ( keep updating)
 The `main.py` file (probably found in the `READY` folder) can be run as a program